Global Development: Theories, Facts and Current Issues

 Our understanding of globalization and development are constantly evolving.
 Development theories and policies are adjusted, augmented and replaced as we gain new insights from observing the world.
 However, there is often more than one interpretation of observed facts.
 Therefore, it is important to have knowledge of both the facts and the diverse interpretations of these facts within and across the social science disciplines.
 Global Development: Theories, Facts and Current Issues integrates the concepts and perspectives of the social science disciplines to consider the major trends in modern development.
 The course presents the classical debates about development and globalization within the social sciences, but it also takes up current issues highlighting the significant disparity in contemporary thought.
 The classical debates and contemporary issues are presented and analyzed as they are understood and interpreted by anthropologists, economists and other social scientists to further discussions and our deepen our understanding of development and globalization across the social sciences.

 After completing the course, the student should be able to:

-- Describe the leading development and globalization theories and dominant development thinking and relate this to developments in the various social science disciplines.
+- Demonstrate an overview of the leading development and globalization theories and dominant development thinking and relate this to developments in the various social science disciplines.

-- Show overview of scientific facts and controversies of the selected current development issues based on contemporary research.
+- Exhibit an overview of scientific facts and controversies of the selected current development issues based on contemporary research.

 - Understand the importance of measurement and measurement problems in social science development research.

-- Select relevant theories and methods for analyses of the current development issues covered in the course.
+- Select relevant theories and methods for analyzing current development issues covered in the course.